Hundreds of NYC jailers face suspension over vaccine mandate

 Last week, members of the House Oversight Committee, including New York Reps.
 Carolyn Maloney and Alexandria Ocasio-Cortez, sent letters to New York City district attorneys expressing “grave concerns” that excessive bail amounts were putting too many people in jail.

-At the same time, the city has struggled to keep its jails adequately staffed, with staffing levels dropping sharply during the pandemic.
+At the same time, staffing levels have dropped sharply during the pandemic.
 Uniformed personnel fell from a staff of 10,862 in 2017 to 8,388 in 2021.
 At one point in the summer, one-third of guards were out sick or medically unfit to work with inmates and an untold number of guards went AWOL, the city said.

 The vaccine mandate for jail workers is taking effect as scientists are racing to learn more about the omicron variant, which was identified last week by researchers in South Africa.
 No cases have been detected in the United States, though de Blasio said he believes it's “very likely” there will eventually be cases reported in New York City.

-De Blasio announced an additional vaccine mandate Monday for child care workers, reiterating his commitment to mandates he's unveiled in recent months.
+De Blasio announced an additional vaccine mandate Monday for child care workers, reiterating his commitment to the mandates he's unveiled for almost the city's entire municipal workforce in recent months.

-New York City required almost its entire municipal workforce, including teachers, police officers, firefighters and trash collectors, to get at least one dose of the COVID-19 vaccine by November, but gave jail workers an extra month because of staffing worries.

 The campaign has moved the needle, with Monday's 77% vaccination total among jail workers up from 72% a week earlier and 46% in late October when the mandate was announced.
 Still, at all other city agencies, at least at least 86% of workers have received at least one vaccine dose — and most agencies were reporting vaccination rates above 90% as of Monday.